 Marble and granite are the two most popular materials used for stone sills.
 Cream or off-white shades are widely used because they blend well with other neutral colors used for the room’s decoration.
 The idea is to choose a color and texture that will work well for a variety of decorating tastes.
 This means that when the homeowner chooses to buy new furniture or bedclothes for the bedroom, he or she will have numerous ways in which to decorate.

 Stonexchange offers several different types of natural marble stone including Nuevo Carrara and Crema Sahara Marfil.
 Carrara is an off-white streaked with gray veins, the type of marble often used for stone columns.
-This color and texture is perfect when building plans call for Alabama, Cherokee, Georgia White, or Vermont stone.
+This color and texture are perfect when building plans call for Alabama, Cherokee, Georgia White, or Vermont stone.

 Crema Sahara Marfil is a cream/beige marble that works nicely for interiors calling for the use of bursa marble.
 Botticcino is another texture and shade often mentioned in building plans.
 Crema Marfil window sills blend well with lighter shades of flooring tiles and complement both darker and lighter furniture very nicely.